Members' Research Service By / November 6, 2025

 © artjazz / Adobe Stock

-Written by Tim Peters and Jakub Przetacznik with Ana Luisa Melo Almeida.
+Written by Tim Peters with Silke Maes.

-Updated on 07.11.2025.
+Updated on 23.02.2026.

 In response to Russia’s full-scale war of aggression against Ukraine, which started in February 2022, the European Union (EU) and its Member States have provided unprecedented financial, military and humanitarian support to Ukraine.
-According to European Commission figures, Team Europe, consisting of the EU and its Member States, has made available around €177.5 billion in support to Ukraine.
+According to European Commission figures, Team Europe, consisting of the EU and its Member States, has made available around €193.5 billion in support to Ukraine.
 This support encompasses macro-financial assistance, financial support through the Ukraine Facility, humanitarian aid and military assistance from Member States and the European Peace Facility, as well as support to Ukrainian refugees in the EU.
-The overall support for Ukraine provided by Team Europe is larger than the support provided by the United States, including, for the first time, in terms of allocated military support, based on figures provided by the Kiel Institute.

 This ‘state of play’ briefing is updated regularly.